intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/integration/unity-office-plugin.md

 `Open in Office` action is available for both of them and always opens a **working copy** in Office application, since versioning actions are not allowed for the original one.
-This principle is also applicable for situation when user is executing open action from `Document Details`: no matter which record has been selected for editing, working copy will be opened via Office Add-In.
+This principle is also applicable for situation when user is executing open action from `Document Details`: no matter which record has been selected for editing, working copy will be opened via Office Plugin.

 ## Plugin version